Between 1 May and 30 September each year there is a ban on dogs on beaches in Fleetwood. The rule applies to Marine

 Bathing beaches are the well used ones.
 If an area is classed as a bathing beach it will also be subject to water testing throughout the season, the results of which are used towards the rating of the beach.

 A bathing beach is one that’s in a popular area and well used.
 Of course there are many other miles of beaches which aren’t classified within this system where you might enjoy walking, sports or other beach activities.

-Dog fouling is a problem – full stop – but it’s a problem on bathing beaches not only because it’s revolting but because it pollutes the sea water.
+Dog fouling is a problem – full stop.
+It’s a problem on bathing beaches not only because it’s revolting but because it pollutes the sea water.
 All around the UK huge amounts of work are being carried out at great effort and expense to clean up our shores and prevent sewage and other types of contamination (for example run-off from farmland etc) from entering the sea water.
 It is therefore counterproductive to allow dog faeces to enter the sea.

 Bag it and Bin it

 It’s important that you pick up, bag it and bin it no matter where you are.
 Please bag it, pick it up and bin it.

 You won’t find any red dog bins in Fleetwood – just put your bagged dog waste in the normal grey rubbish bins.